Part of A Happier Ward Series – (is it doctrine?)

-Importing one comment and response – Please remember the above article is my best understanding to date.
+Importing two comments and responses – Please remember the above article is my best understanding to date.
 I believe every opinion and perspective matters:

 Reply: “Great points.
-I hope the article doesn’t convey crying is wrong.
+I hope the article doesn’t convey that crying is wrong.
 If it does, I apologize!
-I do hope that the distinction between evoking emotion and bringing in the Spirit are understood to be two different operations which may or may not appear together.
-Have you ever been to a girls camp testimony meeting?
+I do hope that the distinction between evoking emotion and bringing in the Spirit are understood to be two different operations that may or may not appear together.
+Have you ever been to a girls’ camp testimony meeting?
 Have you ever witnessed evangelical preaching?
 They are both very strong on evoking emotion.
-I had an investigator tell me she felt the spirit at another church because the preacher made everyone cry and so she decided not to get baptized.
+I had an investigator tell me she felt the spirit at another church because the preacher made everyone cry, so she decided not to get baptized.
 We need to be careful with equating strong emotional experiences as spiritual.
 The world is full of emotional moments but not full of the Spirit.
 I hope that makes sense.”

 Please feel free to leave your comments and insights below.